Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 - **Output:** Q-value estimate for the given (state, action) pair

 ### Learning Algorithm
--  DDPG (Deep Deterministic Policy Gradient)
+-  TD3 Algorithm

 ## Training Loop
 For each episode:
 1. **Environment Reset** : Receive initial state.

 2. **Action Selection** : Actor predicts an action from the current state.
-After adding Noise Exploration is encouraged earlier on and more exploitation later in training.
+After adding Noise Exploration earlier on and more exploitation later in training.

 3. **Environment Step** : Apply action -> receive `(next_state, reward, done, info)` from environment.